Moin-Sheam/QC-Trimming-Assembly/README.md

 # QC, Trimming, and Assembly Pipeline for NCLDV Data

-This repository contains shell scripts to perform quality control, trimming, and assembly of metagenomic sequencing data related to NCLDV (Nucleocytoplasmic Large DNA Viruses) research.
+This repository contains shell scripts to perform quality control, trimming, and assembly of metagenomic sequencing data

 ## Overview